Disclosing personal information out of Australia

 • required to comply with some other law that imposes data collection and handling obligations in respect of personal information, such as taxation or criminal laws, which often include provisions that authorise or prohibit certain uses and disclosures

-• subject to an industry scheme or privacy code enforceable against its participants, whether participation is voluntary or not, as long as the recipient is participating in the scheme or code
+• subject to an industry scheme or privacy code enforceable against its participants, whether participation is voluntary or not, as long as the recipient is participating in the scheme or code; or

 • a bound contracted service provider under section 35.

-The recipient is unlikely to be considered subject to a law, binding scheme or contract where, for example:
+The entity is unlikely to be considered subject to a law, binding scheme or contract where, for example:

 • the recipient is exempt from some or all of the data protection law or regulation